🧘 Curs nou de Abheda Yoga

 More devils will perish than in Vajrasana.

-Our dharma has defeated these extremist fanatics often before,
+Our Dharma has defeated these extremist fanatics often before,

 Whoever is defeated will be punished by the victorious,